josh-works/josh-works.github.io/_pages/turing.md

 permalink: /turing
 ---

+_2021 Update: I endorse Turing less strongly than I once did.
+It's still best of breed, and I'll do what I can to help you be successful, but the confidence which which I can endorse it has gone down dramatically.
+I don't have a recommendation for what else you "ought" to do.
+Sorry._

 You might be curious about [the Turing School of Software and Design](https://www.turing.io/), or software development in general.

 Over the years, I've answered a lot of questions via email about Turing.
 In an effort to save you (and me!) some time, I'm going to start porting over broad chunks of email correspondence here.